-The upheaval of 2020 was a critical turning point for the many companies around the world that came to realize that a virtual operating framework could be just as, if not more, effective than previous in-person practices.
-In respect of the world of early talent recruiting, the upheaval caused by 2020 was par for the course and long overdue.
+The upheaval over the last 24 months has been a critical turning point for many companies around the world.
+They have realized that a virtual operating framework could be just as, if not more, effective than previous in-person practices.
+In respect of the world of early talent recruiting, this upheaval was long overdue.

-While there are many factors that have contributed to the early talent ‘eruption,’ there is a light at the end of the tunnel.
-With upheaval comes the opportunity to reset and refresh, and to innovate in ways that may have been previously considered impossible or fanciful.
+The unfortunate reality is that accepted practices over the last few decades had evolved for the worse – becoming more complicated, more time consuming and more expensive.
+But there is a light at the end of the tunnel.
+With upheaval comes the opportunity to reset and refresh, and to innovate in ways that might have been previously considered impossible or fanciful.

-We must take a moment and appreciate the fundamental role recruiters play and the challenges they face.
-Generally speaking, recruiters are the doorway through which early talent views or encounters an organization.
+We must take a moment and appreciate the fundamental role talent leaders play and the challenges they face.
+Generally speaking, they are the doorway through which early talent views or encounters an organization.
 They are expected to be personable and engaging representatives of their organization, while driving initiatives to attract the best and most diverse talent.

-It is not easy to be a recruiter.
-With the day to day responsibilities comes the reality of being a cost centre within an organization.
-This leaves the recruiting function traditionally quite stretched – a lean operating model required to oversee a myriad functions impacting the organization’s early talent space.
+It is not easy to work in talent.
+With the day-to-day responsibilities comes the reality of being a cost centre within an organization.
+This leaves the function traditionally quite stretched – a lean operating model required to oversee a myriad functions impacting the organization’s early talent space.

 For example, the roles of a recruiter can include (*deep inhale*):